Starting School: 27 Tips For Buying School Uniform And Saving Money

 Uniform buying seems quite easy – on the surface – but there are a couple of useful tips for buying school uniform that people passed down to to me that I wanted to pass on, in turn.

-Most children’s clothes shops: Ours is mainly from M&S and supermarkets, but most children’s clothes shops sell generic, non-logo school uniform (we also have to buy school jumpers and PE tops with the school logo from our local uniform shop, or second-hand from school).
+- Most children’s clothes shops: Ours is mainly from the Marks and Spencer school uniform shop (here) and supermarkets, but most children’s clothes shops sell generic, non-logo school uniform (we also have to buy school jumpers and PE tops with the school logo from our local uniform shop, or second-hand from school).
 But most importantly, buy it all when there’s a sale, offer or discount on, which there usually always is at some point in the big stores.

 Buying shoes from Clarks is kind of a rite of passage, isn’t it?
 If you’re going to do this then book an appointment online.
 Shoe shops just before school starts are a special kind of sweaty hell.
 Or get their feet measured quickly and buy online.